-Although ESG criteria is present across all Altamar activities and departments, its strategy focuses on the incorporation of these criteria into the investment processes, given that asset management is its core activity, and the one that can generate a more significant impact.
+Although ESG criteria are present across all of Altamar’s activities and departments, its strategy is focused on incorporating them into the investment processes since asset management is its core activity and the one with which the Firm can generate the greatest value.

-To strengthen this dialogue, Altamar regularly requests information on SRI policies to the GPs through the ESG Due Diligence Checklist.
-This questionnaire, which was developed by the SRI team, consists of 13 questions divided into the following content areas: commitment or engagement with ESG and SRI, measurement and monitoring of ESG (through KPI’s, etc.) and integration of ESG criteria into the investment process.
+To reinforce this dialogue, and as part of the Due Diligence process, Altamar requests information from its GPs on its SRI policies on a regular basis through the submission of the ESG Due Diligence Checklist.
+This is a questionnaire prepared by the ESG team that consists of a series of questions corresponding with the following themes: commitment or engagement with ESG and SRI, measurement and monitoring of ESG (through KPIs, etc.) and integration of ESG criteria into the investment process.

-Regarding the measurement of our GPs’ commitment, an internal Scoring model has been developed based on the weighting of each question in the checklist.
-This enables the classification of each GP under one of four categories: Outstanding, Good, Compliant, and Weak.
+With regard to measuring the commitment of our GPs, an internal scoring model has been established based on the weighting of the checklist questions so that each GP is classified in one of the four categories: Outstanding, Good, Compliant and Weak.

 In addition, an Exclusion Policy has been developed through which a list of restricted activities or sectors has been established in which Altamar will not make direct investments, co-investments, or participate in secondary market investments with exposure to companies that are included in this list due to their activity.
 As for indirect investments, Altamar is requesting a formal declaration through the ESG clause in the Side Letters in line with this policy to confirm that GPs will not invest in these sectors.

 At the time of formalizing an investment commitment, and after reviewing the regulatory aspects concerning ESG in the legal documents, the manager is asked to incorporate a series of clauses in the Side Letters that formally cover the main commitments that Altamar wishes to obtain from the GP in terms of ESG.